 Please note that Result Review is only available for Captioning-Only and Transcription/Captioning requests.

 If your submissions are being rejected, you may want to explore improving your mic'ing and recording equipment – after all, if our transcribers are unable to understand your material, it is likely that your viewers are also not getting the full value of your recordings.
-Some additional Tips:
+Some tips:

-- Improve recording conditions.
-E.g., use lapel mics to try to eliminate extraneous noise as much as possible; or change the location where the recording takes place.
+- Improve recording conditions by using lapel mics to try to eliminate extraneous noise, or changing the location where the recording takes place.

 - Clean up the audio to remove background and extraneous noise, before submitting it to us.